rixiobarrios/express-passport/readme.md

 #### User validate method

-We need to add a new method to the user schema in `user.js` so that we can use the method `user.validatePassword()`.
+We need to add a new method to the user schema in `user.js` so that we can use the method `user.validPassword()`.
 Let's add:

 ```javascript
   User.methods.validPassword = function(password) {